Last Updated on January 21, 2022

 Benefits of a Sport Psychology Degree

-For a wide variety of athlete-facing positions – including coaches, counselors, teachers, strength and conditioning coach, mentor, sport rehabilitation specialists – a degree in sport psychology can provide you will the tools and techniques to do your job better.
+For a wide variety of athlete-facing positions – including coaches, counselors, teachers, strength and conditioning coaches, mentors, sport rehabilitation specialists – a degree in sport psychology can provide you will the tools and techniques to do your job better.
 For many, earning a master’s degree can also mean earning more money – so in addition to making you more marketable, the degree may also pay for itself rather quickly.
-What’s more is that the same sport psychology techniques that help athletes succeed are also very effective at helping people in other professional environments as well.
+What’s more, is that the same sport psychology techniques that help athletes succeed are also very effective at helping people in other professional environments as well.

 Sport psychology teaches a variety of techniques including visualization, cognitive restructuring, and deep breathing that can be beneficial for teams and individuals in a wide variety of settings.
 So while you may be in pursuit of a sport psychology degree to be successful in athletics, you can expect your education to serve you well in other professional contexts as well.